SuperNEMO-DBD/FitterModule/README.md

 therefore a textbook least squares minimization problem.

 Consequently, best fit values for all parameters as well as their errors require storage.
-Likewise, the goodness-of-fit value characterising the process and any potential message from the process require storage.
+Likewise, the goodness-of-fit value characterising the process and any potential messages from the process require storage.
 The fit results need to be evaluated subsequently and these numbers are hence important.
 Likewise any fit extrapolation of a given model can only be done properly with fit errors known.
 Vertex determination needs to result in an extended area rather than an intersection point.
 This can only take place with model uncertainties known to the vertex extrapolator.

-WIP: While the above models merely require Euclidian geometry to obtain the distances of all cylinders to models, extension to a boken line model (V. Blobel, NIM A566 (2006) 14) more suitable for broken tracks due to multiple scattering proves impossible with ring-data.
+While the above models merely require Euclidian geometry to obtain the distances of cylinders to models, an extension to a broken line model (V. Blobel, NIM A566 (2006) 14) is more suitable for broken tracks due to multiple scattering.

 The broken line algorithm relies on being able to define separated planes in propagation direction.
 Data points (with propagation vector) must fix non-overlapping planes such that a comparison to neighbouring direction vectors becomes possible.
 That appears to be impossible for ring-data in the tracker where the suitable tangent points depend on the momentary model solution and non-overlapping planes can change order at each iteration.

-The rings would have to be replaced first with a collection of suitable, potential tangent points as data to fit a broken line.
-This is possible but not implemented yet.
+The rings therefore have to be replaced first with a collection of tangent points as data to fit a broken line.
+This fitting capability hence introduces a large section of code dedicated purely to tangent point calculations and path finding since not all tangent points are viable for a potential charged particle path.
+Every possible path should then be fit separately and sorted as a candidate charge path according to fit quality.
+Sorting only to shortest paths
+can yield surprising kinks since the origin of the potential path points are after all rings.

 ## Algorithm